BRIVIACT® (brivaracetam) CV is indicated for the treatment of partial-onset seizures in patients 1 month of age and older.

 Ask your sales representative for details about the program.

-- *Patients are responsible for a minimum of $20 out-of-pocket expense per 30-day supply.
-This card will then be applied toward any remaining out-of-pocket expense up to a maximum of $100.
+- *Patients are responsible for a minimum of $10 out-of-pocket expense per 30-day supply.
+This card will be applied to any remaining out-of-pocket expense up to a maximum of $1300.
 Most patients who have commercial prescription insurance are eligible.
 If you have any questions regarding your eligibility or benefits or if you wish to discontinue your participation, call the BRIVIACT Savings Program at 1-888-786-5879 (8:30 AM – 5:30 PM EST, Monday-Friday and 8:30 AM – 2:30 PM EST, Saturday).
-This savings card is not valid for use by patients who are covered by any federal or state funded healthcare program (including, but not limited to, Medicare [Part D and Medigap], Medicaid, any state pharmaceutical assistance program TRICARE, VA, or DoD).
+This savings card is not valid for use by patients who are covered by any federally funded or state-funded healthcare program (including, but not limited to, Medicare [Part D and Medigap] and those who are Medicare-eligible and enrolled in an employer-sponsored health plan for retirees, Medicaid, any state pharmaceutical assistance program, TRICARE, VA, or DoD), or for cash-paying patients.
 Offer good only in the U.S., including Puerto Rico.
-This card is good for use only with a valid BRIVIACT prescription at the time the prescription is filled by the pharmacist and dispensed to the patient.
+This card is good for use only with a valid BRIVIACT prescription consistent with the approved FDA labeling at the time the prescription is filled by the pharmacist and dispensed to the patient.
 The maximum annual benefit amount is $1300 per calendar year.
 Void where prohibited by law, taxed, or restricted.
 This offer cannot be combined with any other promotional offer.
 UCB, Inc. reserves the right to rescind, revoke, or amend this offer without notice at any time.
 No cash value.
 Not eligible for sale, purchase, trade, or counterfeit.